Shoe Advice - Choosing the Right Running Shoes

-A NEUTRAL shoe is potentially suitable for runners whose feet and ‘gait’ cycle indicate little or no requirement for any additional stability in their footwear.
+A neutral running shoe is potentially suitable for runners whose feet and gait cycle have little to no requirement for any additional stability in their footwear.
 We categorise our neutral shoes in Levels 1 and 2.
-Generally, these levels denote differences in the cushioning offered by the shoes, with Level 1 shoes offering a greater amount of cushioning, particularly in the in the mid and forefoot.
+Generally, these levels denote differences in the cushioning offered by the shoes, with Level 1 shoes offering a greater amount of cushioning than Level 2, particularly in the in the midfoot and forefoot regions.

 There are many neutral options available so runners can choose how they want their shoes to feel underneath their feet.
-Many runners will prefer a softer feel for longer, slower runs but will prefer a firmer more responsive feel for shorter, faster runs.
-Certain shoes will feel different at different speeds and will be suitable for slow and fast training runs.
+Many runners will prefer a softer feel for longer, slower runs and a firmer more responsive feel for shorter, faster runs.
+Certain shoes will feel different at different speeds and will be suitable for either slower or faster training runs.

 Stability Running Shoes

-A STABILITY shoe is designed to offer a degree of additional stability to the foot through the running ‘gait’ cycle, using features incorporated into the shoe design.
-The stability offered can help prevent injury through aligning the body correctly as a complement to the natural running style.
-We categorise our STABILITY shoes in Levels 3 to 7, with Level 3 offering the least additional stability, through to Level 7 which offers the most additional stability.
+The stability offered by these shoes can help prevent injury by aligning your body correctly as a complement to your natural running style.
+We categorise our stability shoes in Levels 3 to 7, with Level 3 offering the least additional stability, through to Level 7 which offers the most additional stability.

-Our unique grading system is shown on the product page of each NEUTRAL and STABILITY shoe.
-It helps you to determine at a glance the level of cushioning and/or stability which may be best suited to you.
+Our unique grading system is shown on the product page of each neutral and stability shoe.
+It helps you to determine at a glance the level of cushioning and/or stability offered by each shoe.